StrangerealIntel/CyberThreatIntel/North Korea/APT/Lazarus/23-10-19/analysis.md

 <p align="center">
   <img src="https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/North%20Korea/APT/Lazarus/23-10-19/Analysis/march%202019/Mal-ReplyOtherShellCmd.png">
 </p>
-<h6> We can see on the data pushed on the C2 that a xor is performed with the ```"0xAA"``` value.</h6>
+<h6>We can see on the data pushed on the C2 that a xor is performed with the ```"0xAA"``` value.</h6>
 <p align="center">
   <img src="https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/North%20Korea/APT/Lazarus/23-10-19/Analysis/march%202019/Mal-Pushdata.png">
 </p>
 <p align="center">
   <img src="https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/North%20Korea/APT/Lazarus/23-10-19/Analysis/march%202019/Mal-xor.png">
 </p>
-<h6> The malware don't have a persistence but by the fact that can execute command, the attacker can decide push a persistence if this neccessary, a function is performed when the attack close the session for return that the backdoor is correctly closed.</h6>
+<h6>The malware doesn't have a persistence but by the fact that can execute command, the attacker can decide push a persistence if this necessary, a function is performed when the attack close the session for return that the backdoor is correctly closed.</h6>
 <p align="center">
   <img src="https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/North%20Korea/APT/Lazarus/23-10-19/Analysis/march%202019/Mal-destroysession.png">
 </p>
- <h6>This according with the Kaspersky analysis of Yort on the functions of the backdoor:</h6>
+ <h6>This is according with the Kaspersky analysis of Yort on the functions of the backdoor:</h6>
  <ul>
 	 <li> Set sleep time (delay between C2 interactions)</li>
 	 <li> Exit session</li>